cloudmesh/client/docs/source/introduction.rst

 What to read next may depend on your interest.
 Certainly you want to install cloudmesh while following the

-Instalation information
+Installation information

 Next we recommend that you get familiar with the concept of defaults in cloudmesh.
 After that you have several options:

-* If you are interestted in clouds such as Openstack read the `cloud Manual`
+* If you are interestted in clouds such as Openstack read the `cloud manual`

-* If you are interested in Comet read the :ref:`the comet command manual <comet_command>``.
+* If you are interested in Comet read the
+  :ref:`the comet command manual <comet_command>`.

-* If you are interested in HPC read the `HPC command manaul`
+* If you are interested in HPC read the `HPC command manual`